SAP-samples/partner-reference-application/Tutorials/33-B1-Prerequisites.md

     - to add web client extensions.

 ## API Overview
-As Poetry Slam Manager will use OData services of SAP Business One to create and read purchase order data, make yourself familiar with the interfaces: [Working with SAP Business One Service Layer](https://help.sap.com/doc/0d2533ad95ba4ad7a702e83570a21c32/9.3/en-US/Working_with_SAP_Business_One_Service_Layer.pdf)
+As Poetry Slam Manager will use OData services of SAP Business One to create and read purchase order data, make yourself familiar with the interfaces as described in [Working with SAP Business One Service Layer](https://help.sap.com/docs/SAP_BUSINESS_ONE/f110a154dd0f4c20bf7f3ebca9eeb794/894666ccf6bc4b8a9fb681b23b5a8da8.html).

 ## Links to SAP Business One Help
 As the integration of Poetry Slam Manager and SAP Business One is supposed to work without any further authentification steps, you configure single sign-on in the tutorial.
 Besides this, URL mashups are created.
 User maintenance and authorizations are, of course, important, too.